Catherine22/Frontend-Development/JavaScript/README.md

 ## Prototypal Inheritance

 -   `__proto__` points to `prototype`.
--   Only functions have access to `prototype`
+-   Only functions have access to `prototype`.

 Example 1